anilgitme/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+Useful when using <Route> so you can get easy access to match data.
+Matches Url like a <Route> do with the exact, strict and sensitive options
 1. How would you explain form validation to someone who has never programmed before?
+Before sending data to the server its important to ensure all required form controls are filled out in the correct format.
+Validation done on the browser is called client-side validation and when done on a server its called server-side validation
 1. In 1-2 sentences, define end to end testing.
+E2E testing involves using a software testing method to test an applications workflow from beginning to end

 ## Instructions